RyHensel/dead-reckoning/README.md

 - The project opened fine yesterday and you changed nothing structural
 - Opening the `.aprx` as a ZIP shows `Index.json` containing values like `"NumberOfNodes" : 1,376`

-That last one is the tell.
-Everything below explains it.

 ---